top of page

 Howard Balzer speaking with a fan about Big Red memories (Photo Derek King)

-I attended the most recent fan meet and greeted that was held at Circa Pub & Grill 1865, 1090 Old Des Peres Rd, Des Peres, MO 63131, owned and operated by former Rams Quarterback Jamie Martin.
-The hope is to have a meet up once a month during football season.
-Please make sure you follow the St. Louis Football Cardinals fan page on Facebook and Twitter for all updates on the meet and greets plus other events related to the fan page.
+I attended the most recent fan meet and greet that was held at Circa Pub & Grill 1865, 1090 Old Des Peres Rd, Des Peres, MO 63131, owned and operated by former Rams Quarterback Jamie Martin.
+The hope is to have a meet-up once a month during football season.
+Please ensure you follow the St. Louis Football Cardinals fan page on Facebook and Twitter for all updates on the meet and greets, plus other events related to the fan page.
 Links below

-These events help a younger generation learn about St. Louis' rich football history that, frankly, many are not aware of.
-Many times I have had conversations with younger NFL fans that had no knowledge of the Cardinals NFL team ever being in St. Louis.
+These events help a younger generation learn about St. Louis' rich football history that many are unaware of.
+I have often had conversations with younger NFL fans who had yet to learn of the Cardinals NFL team ever being in St. Louis.
 I had a personal instance at Battlefield Mall in Springfield, Missouri, where I walked around wearing a 1983 Neil Lomax away jersey.
-A gentleman in his 60's approached me and said that he loved my jersey, but he needed me to settle an argument between his granddaughter and himself.
+A gentleman in his 60s approached me and said that h loved my jersey, but he needed me to settle an argument between his granddaughter and himself.
 She didn't believe him when he told her the Arizona Cardinals, as far as she knew them, were never in St. Louis.
-I had to tell the young lady who was about 16-17 years old that, yes, your grandfather is 100% telling the truth!
+I had to tell the young lady who was about 16-17 years old that your grandfather is 100% telling the truth!
 She was blown away to know that her favorite NFL team once existed in St. Louis.

 When we concluded our conversation and went our separate ways, the gentleman shook my hand and said, "Thank you for keeping the memory alive."
 I'll admit, it nearly brought a tear to my eye.
-That's the point when I knew that more needed to be done to bring to light the Big Red past.
+That's the point when I knew that more needed to be done to bring the Big Red past to light.

-Saint Louisans are far too familiar with the stink that still hangs in the air with the Cardinals being taken away from them in 1988 but, the time has managed to heal some wounds, and most are starting to look past the hurtful departure of the team and remember the better times.
-Being able to sit and talk with fans, new and old, always brings a smile to my face.
-To talk about a shared love for the Big Red and reminisce about our favorite players or plays during the team's time in St. Louis is something special.
+Saint Louisans are far too familiar with the stink that still hangs in the air with the Cardinals being taken away from them in 1988, but time has managed to heal some wounds, and most are starting to look past the hurtful departure of the team and remember the better times.
+Being able to sit and talk with fans, new and old, always makes me smile.
+Talking about a shared love for the Big Red and reminiscing about our favorite players or plays during the team's time in St. Louis is something special.

 Thanks for reading